 Gamblin 1980 Oil Colour Alizarin Crimson Permanent

-Gamblin 1980 Alizarin Crimson is being discontinued and replaced by this new Alizarin Crimson Permanent.
+Gamblin 1980 Alizarin Crimson has been replaced by this new Alizarin Crimson Permanent.
 This is due to the cost and availability of Alizarin Crimson.
 It is a also a very fugitive pigment and has a very low lightfastness rating.
 NEW Alizarin Crimson Permanent has the highest lighfastness, and matches Alizarin Crimson in transparency very well.
 In mass tone, it is somewhat lighter and cooler in value.
 Because it is formulated with modern pigments, this new color is more intense in tints and retains its chroma in mixtures more strongly.

 Gamblin was the first colorhouse to develop an Alizarin Permanent.
 Robert Gamblin formulated Gamblin Artist Grade Alizarin Permanent over 20 years ago.
 His goal was to provide artists with a more stable color, that was still true to the historic working properties of Alizarin Crimson.
 Gamblin 1980 Alizarin Crimson Permanent is based on the same pigments and formula as the Artist Grade color.

 - 150 ml

 True color.
 Real value.
 Gamblin 1980 Oil Colors are made with the same dedication and pure pigments that go into Gamblin Artist’s Oils.
 In addition, they use the same process of mixing, milling, filling, and hand labeling.